-- groups which are freely indecomposable, whose subgroups of smaller cardinality are free, but whose abelianization is free and of maximum possible rank (see here).
+- groups which are freely indecomposable, whose subgroups of smaller cardinality are free, but whose abelianization is free and of maximum possible rank (see here);

-On the right you will find links to my CV and some web pages related to math that I enjoy, as well as links to my papers in the reverse chronological order in which they appeared on arXiv.
-Blog posts are below.
+On the right you will find links to a CV and other web pages, also links to my papers in the reverse chronological order in which they appeared on arXiv.
+A few blog posts are below.